simp/simp-doc/docs/installation_guide/Hiera_Overview.rst

 parameter\_baz defaulting to Woo and Hoo, respectively.

 **Lookup Functions** You are not required to set up your hierarchy for automatic variable lookup.
-Using three functionts, you can query Hiera for any key.
+Using three functions, you can query Hiera for any key.

 The first is ``hiera``.
 This uses standard priority lookup and can